nextflow-io/website/content/blog/2023/nextflow-with-gbatch.md

-title=Deploy Nextflow Pipelines with Google Cloud Batch!
-Extended and updated version date=2023-02-01 type=post description=We've talked about deploying Nextflow pipelines with Google Cloud Batch in the past.
+title=Get started with Nextflow on Google Cloud Batch date=2023-01-27 type=post description=We've talked about deploying Nextflow pipelines with Google Cloud Batch in the past.
 Join us again for an extended and updated version image=img/gbatch_extended.jpg